At least not from a hockey standpoint.

 The more the CBC coddles the Leafs, the more the Leafs are going to continue to, well, suck.

 Why would they do otherwise?
-They get the best marketing that money can buy without actually having to pay for it.
+The Leafs get the best marketing that money can buy without actually having to pay for it.
 They are rewarded with national media recognition for merely showing up, acting like pylons, and watching teams skate around them.
-Why should their management concern themselves with product when they have a marketing machine like that?
+Why should their management concern themselves with success when they have a government-owned marketing machine that ensures financial revenue, no matter their place in the standings?

 I hate to say it, but the CBC are enablers.
 They are enabling the Maple Leafs to wallow in the depths of the NHL standings.
 They are bad, bad parents.